MetPX/sarracenia/docs/source/index.rst

     :target: https://github.com/MetPX/sarracenia/actions/workflows/static_flow.yml

-Caveat:
+Caveats:

+* meteorological *real-time* (order of seconds to minutes.) not electronic real-time (order of microseconds to milliseconds)

-   This new web-site is for version 3 currently under development in the v03_wip branch Users of stable version 2 should go https://github.com/MetPX/Sarracenia instead.
+*  This new web-site is for version 3 currently under development in the v03_wip branch Users of stable version 2 should go https://github.com/MetPX/Sarracenia instead.
    While the code for version 3 is stabilizing nicely, the docs are not completely ready.